The Nixons

-The Nixons are an American alternative rock band formed in 1989.
+The Nixons are an American alternative rock band formed in 1990.
 They found commercial success during the mid-1990s, releasing two albums through MCA Records in 1995–1997.
 The band is best known for the hit singles "Sister" and "Wire" from their album Foma.

 History

-Early years and success: 1989–1996
+Early years and success: 1990–1996

 The Nixons were founded in Oklahoma City by singer and guitarist Zac Maloy, guitarist Jesse Davis, bassist Ricky Brooks, and drummer Tye Robison.
 According to Maloy, the band's name has no political meaning: "'The Nixons' was short, sweet and I always tell people it had an 'x' in the middle so it looked cool on t-shirts and stickers.
 That's about it."
-The group independently released a self-titled album in 1990 on Dragon Street Records and followed it with the EP Six in 1992.
+The group independently released a self-titled cassette in 1990 and followed it with the EP Six in 1992, on Dragon Street Records.
 John Humphrey replaced Robison on drums, and the Nixons issued Halo in 1994 on Dallas-based Rainmaker Records.
 This album featured several songs also included on Foma, their official debut LP, released in May 1995 on MCA Records.
 Foma included the radio hits "Sister", "Wire", "Happy Song", and "Passion".
 The group capitalized on their success with big tours, including dates with KISS, Sevendust, Slash's Snakepit, Brother Cane, Soul Asylum, Radiohead, and Toadies.
 Foma eventually peaked at No. 77 on the Billboard 200.